LancerLab/croqtile/Documents/getting_started_with_choreo.md

 ## Variables and Data Types
 Choreo introduces 3 type categories: integer-type, spanned-type, and integer-tuple-type (ituple-type).
 These types serve for different purposes.

-- **Integer Type**.
+- **Scalar Type**.
 It is designed to fullfil the requirement of program control.
-For instance, the factor of parallelization, and dimension value are all integers.
+It consist of *Integer Type* and "Boolean Type".
 - **Spanned Type**.
 It represents the data type for computation.
 Apart from referencing the raw data, it also associates data with multi-dimensional ranges, which proves useful for tiling purposes, among others.
 - **Integer Tuple (I-Tuple) Type**.
 It represents a group of integer values.
 A common usage of *i-tuple* is to index multi-dimensional data.

 Among the three type categories, *integer* and *ituple* could be well accepted consider it maps to elements of existing languages.
 However, the *spanned type* is the special one.
 The following sections will show the detail.

-### Integer Types
+### Scalar Types
-Integer types in Choreo is similar to C++ type 'int' or 'int32_t'.
+As described, Scalar types in Choreo includes the *Integer Type* and *Boolean Type*.
+The *Integer Type* is similar to C++ type 'int' or 'int32_t'.
 It is an signed value which takes 32-bits, ranging from -2^31 ~ 2^31 - 1.
 The below code illustrates its usage for defining the data and function declaration.
 ```
 int a;
 __co__ int foo(int b);
 ```
+Operations like integer arithmetics, shifting are all supported.
+And the syntax is indential to C++ builtin operations.
 In Choreo, we neither provide equivalence of unsigned scalar integers, nor equivalence of 8-bits, 16-bits, 64-bits scalar integers.
 The reason is simple: these types are not essential for program control purposes.
 And normally a 32-bits signed integer is enough for such work.

+And the *Boolean Type* in Choreo is similar to C++ type 'bool'.
+The operations on top of Boolean, and conversion between Integers, are identical to these of C++.

 ### Spanned Types
 A spanned type is a **Composite Type**.
 It consists of a **fundamental type**, and a **multi-dimensional-span(mdspan) type**.
-Either the *fundamental type* or the *mdspan* can not type a data alone.
-Therefore we deem them as *partial types*.
-However, in Choreo, the partial type *mdspan* could be manipulated alone.
+Neither the *fundamental type* nor the *mdspan* is a *complete type*.
+It implies that neither of them can type a data alone.
+In Choreo, we name them as *partial types*.

+The reason for making the type *partial* is to specifically manipulate *mdspan* alone.
+This is crucial in AI scenarios where handling multi-dimensional data is common.
+In the following sections, we will demonstrate how to define such partial types and how to compose partial types into a complete type for declaring/defining multi-dimensional data purpose.

 #### The Partial Type: **mdspan**
 Unlike most type systems, *mdspan*, comes as an partial entity for typing.
 Here we claims it as *partial* because Choreo program is unable to define data as a *mdspan* type.
 However, *mdspan* itself can be defined solely.
 Such design is based on the oberservation that loop tiling/blocking cares nothing but the shape of multiple dimension data.
 Therefore, Choreo allows programmers to manipulate *mdspan* regardless the fundanmental type it associated with, in order to make data shape manipulation easy.
 Meanwhile, as *mdspan* is a part of a full type, the compiler could apply type checking with it.
 In this way, it expects to reveal code errors as early (ahead of execution, when applies) as possble.